-Valerie was born in Cork, Ireland, in 1977 and became a US citizen in early 2009 almost a decade after first setting foot in the US.
+Valerie was born in Cork, Ireland, and became a US citizen in early 2009 almost a decade after first setting foot in the US.

 Valerie received a BA in history and political science from Trinity College Dublin, with First Class Honors and an MA in international peace studies, summa cum laude, from the University of Notre Dame.
 She received her PhD from Duke University's Nicholas School of the Environment and Earth Sciences.
 While at Duke, Valerie taught graduate courses in conflict resolution and negotiations at Duke's Sanford Institute of Public Policy.

 Valerie has worked for World Bank for over 8 years.
 In her previous role, she was an Environment Specialist and worked on greening the Bank's operations in Latin America and the Caribbean, with a particular focus on providing support to emergency interventions in Haiti.

 CINDY HUANG is the Director of Policy in the Bureau of Conflict and Stabilization Operations at the US Department of State.

 Cindy was born in Cincinnati, Ohio, to parents who emigrated from China and became naturalized citizens in 1982.
 They reside in Wheaton, Illinois.

 Cindy received her BA, cum laude, from Yale University in ethics, politics and economics.
 She was elected to Phi Beta Kappa at Yale University and was a Truman Scholar.
 She also received an MPA from the Woodrow Wilson School of Public & International Affairs at Princeton University focusing on development studies.
 She then completed a Ph.D. in anthropology at the University of California at Berkeley during which she conducted field work in China.